phil4lif/phil4lif/README.md

 I have a certificate from the University of Arizona's 24 week full stack bootcamp.

-I like working on web projects and playing music.
+I like working on coding projects and playing music.